ShivanshTiwari01/Book-Store-App/README.md

+# Books Management App

-# Full Stack Web Apllication Books Management App built using MERN Stack
+- Full Stack Web Application built using MERN Stack

 - App is designed for book lovers who wants to keeps record of the books they read